 - You are logged on to the server that has an existing installation of NAS proxy as an administrator.

 - Your server matches the requirements listed in the System requirements section.

 - You have downloaded the latest NAS proxy installer on your server.
-The installer is available on the Druva downloads page.
-You can also download the installer from the Phoenix Management Console at the time of adding the NAS proxy.
+The installer is available on the Add NAS Proxy page while adding a NAS proxy.
+You can also download the installer from the Phoenix downloads page.

 - To upgrade a NAS proxy manually, it is recommended to install a new version of the NAS proxy without uninstalling the existing old proxy.
 This avoids the need of re-registration of the proxy with Phoenix because the uninstallation process removes all the logs and the configuration-related information from the server.